Alarm-Siren/arduino-kicad-library/README.md

 The short answer is that some power pins on some modules can be used as either inputs or outputs, depending on your circuit design / where you're powering the assembly from.

-For those pins where I've been able to categorically confirm that the given power pin is Unconnected by default, or must necessarily be a Power Input or a Power Output, I have set it as such.
-For those pins that can be used as either an input or output, I have set it to Power Input as this is the more flexible option whilst still preserving some element of DRC capability.
-If you're using one of these Power Input pins as a Power Output from the module, you'll need to add the special "PWR_FLAG" component to the affected net to make the DRC error go away.
+For those pins where I've been able to categorically confirm that the given power pin is `Unconnected` by default, or must necessarily be a `Power Input` or a `Power Output`, I have set it as such.
+For those pins that can be used as either an input or output, I have set it to `Power Input` as this is the more flexible option whilst still preserving some element of DRC capability.
+If you're using one of these `Power Input` pins as a `Power Output` from the module, you'll need to add the special `PWR_FLAG` component to the affected net to make the DRC error go away.